 Siem Offshore announced the return of its PSV Siem Symphony to Canadian waters on Thursday.
 The vessel’s last gig in Canada was in 2019, however, thanks to this deal with BP, the vessel will return to Canadian waters in 2023.
 The company’s Canadian business unit, Siem Offshore Canada, will operate the vessel for the duration of this contract.

 Following the PSV Siem Symphony’s last stay in Canada, this vessel, which is powered by LNG/MGO, has been upgraded with a 560kWh battery.
-The Norwegian shipping player highlighted that the hybrid battery package – installed in 2021 – has reduced CO2 emissions by more than 1000t over the past year and saved more than 350m3 of fuel.
+The Norwegian shipping player highlights that the hybrid battery package – installed in 2021 – has reduced CO2 emissions by more than 1000t over the past year and saved more than 350m3 of fuel.

-Furthermore, Siem Offshore confirmed that it has installed batteries on 4 of its 28 vessels so far.
+Furthermore, Siem Offshore confirms that it has installed batteries on 4 of its 28 vessels so far.
 These battery installations play “an important role in the company’s ESG plan,” which is targeting a 50 per cent reduction in emissions by 2030.
 In addition, the shipping firm is targeting an emission-neutral fleet by 2050.